 Role of illumination in photography

-In photography, light is of the greatest importance, for the reason that illumination is the result from light.
+In photography, light is of the greatest importance, for the reason that illumination is the result from it.
 When taking pictures without light, it will only creates a photograph of complete blackness.
-However, with the light on, everything taken place will be illuminated.
+However, with lighting, everything taken place will be illuminated.
 It is now then the photograph will actually present something.
 Therefore, the illumination given by light and the light itself are required for both human eye and the camera.

 To further define illumination, the illumination of scenes to be taken shots is called photographic lighting.
 Unlike photograph, which only records structure of color, light and shade, lighting focuses wholly on having control over the image.
-Illumination aims at the accurate reproduction of the scene, while considering the control of brightness, color and direction of light.
+Illumination aims at the accurate reproduction of the scene, while considering the control of brightness, color and direction.

 When making photography of portrait, still life or landscape, it is up to the characteristics of the subject, and the expected way of portraying in the photos that which lighting to choose, also how much illumination to get.
-Let’s take soft light and hard light as an example.
-The hard light puts emphasis on angles and rough surface while the soft light smooths these features.
+Let’s take soft and hard lights as an example.
+The hard light puts emphasis on angles and rough surface while the soft one smooths these features.

 Difference between illumination and illuminance